sbragagnolo/bc-tutorial-2018/beginners1.md

 ## 1. Starting out

+In this section, I present a very simple and gentle start to Solidity.

 ### 1.1.
 What is Solidity

 Solidity is high-level language to code smart contracts in the Ethereum platform.
 Solidity is a statically typed language inspired by C++, JavaScript, and Python.
 It supports multiple inheritance, user defined types (e.g., structs, enums), and it even has some "syntactic sugar" for other features.
 Please, consult the [Solidity Documentation](https://solidity.readthedocs.io/en/latest/) for a more in depth language description.